witchy-mutant/blog/_posts/2015-01-18-Why-You-Should-Speak-At-Meetups-And-Conferences.markdown

 categories: [scrcrw]
 ---

+*This post was updated on 19th to reflect the feedback and suggestions I got from my team.*

 For those of you scared or reluctant to present at meetups and conferences: Speak up!
 I'd like to listen to You.

 Software developers are not eager to present for various reasons but there are at least few why they should start or present more often.